carlfranklin/New42/README.md

 Note that everything wraps, and looks good!

+You've just taken a Blazor application and turned it into a Windows Forms app!

 # WPF

 Our last platform is WPF.
 Just like with MAUI and Windows Forms, we have access to the entire machine, even though this demo doesn't use native platform-specific features.